 It follows from formula (28) that MAGFEL produces all wave lengths including synchrotron radiation and visible light.
 Using optical filters we can leave only the short wave lengths.
 Of course, then, the total applied radiation is decreased.
-Such synchrotron radiation from MAGFEL can have the similar function as the synchrotron facilities in BESSY (Berlin), Maxlab (Lund), Advanced Light Source (Berkeley), NSRRC (Taiwan, Hsincu), Australian Synchrotron (Melbern) and others, which are used as the photoemission spectroscopy devices applied in the solid state physics [14].
-It is evident that MAGFEL is cheaper than the prestigious facilities and it can be installed in all small laboratories.
+Such synchrotron radiation - the Tesla death rays - can have the similar function as the synchrotron facilities in BESSY (Berlin), Maxlab (Lund), Advanced Light Source (Berkeley), NSRRC (Taiwan, Hsincu), Australian Synchrotron (Melbern) and others, which are used as the photoemission spectroscopy devices applied in the solid state physics (Reinert, 2005).
+It is evident that MAGFEL is cheaper than the prestigious facilities and it can be installed in all small laboratories and medical objects.

-In conclusion, we should like to remark that the present article is the modification of the author e-print [15] where the theoretical proposal of MAGFEL is suggested.
-We hope, that MAGFEL will play relevant role in all branches of science.
+In conclusion, we should like to remark that the present article is the modification of the author e-prints (Pardy, 2003; 2015) where the theoretical proposal of MAGFEL is suggested.
+We hope, that the Tesla-Pardy anticovid MAGFEL will play substantial role in all branches of human activities spicially in the destruction of COVID-19.
+It is not excluded that the Tesla-Pardy anticovid laser is more effective than the COVID-19 vaccines.
+The description of all COVIDs-19 by the MAGFEL means that mankind will be rescued.